OrfeasLitos/advising-sessions/log.md

 the structure of and interaction between the various functionalities and protocols.
 Afterwards, I pointed out some core elements of each protocol and functionality.

-For F_TRADE and Pi_TRADE, Dr. Kiayias proposed no corrections.
-However, he proposed that access control be removed from F_ASSETS and substituted with a simple mechanism where a player can query ownership only for his own assets and not for other players' assets.
-For the next week I will have to write down F_TRUST.
+For F_Trade and Pi_Trade, Dr. Kiayias proposed no corrections.
+However, he proposed that access control be removed from F_Assets and substituted with a simple mechanism where a player can query ownership only for his own assets and not for other players' assets.
+For the next week I will have to write down F_Trust.

 ## 2/2/2018